grafana/faro-web-sdk/demo/docs/features/events.md

 # Events

 Events are actions performed by the user while using your application and/or specific events that happened and have a clear business meaning (i.e. the user arrived on the page with a specific query parameter).
+Events differ from logs in that they have pre-determined structure and attributes.

 ## Description